Low Repetition Ranges vs. High Repetition Ranges: Which is Better for Strength Training?

 Low repetition ranges involve lifting heavier weights (higher intensity) with fewer repetitions (typically one to five).
 This increases muscular strength and size, however it also comes with a slightly higher risk of injury since heavy weights are being used.

-See also The Benefits of Meditation for Bodybuilding
+See also The Role of Anabolic Steroids in Bodybuilding and Fitness

 High Repetition Ranges